top of page

 • Your pet will be monitored by one of our trained nurses through the whole procedure.

-• You pet will be given a pain relief injection at the time of surgery and tablet pain relief to continue with at home.
+• You pet will be given a pain relief injection at the time of surgery and oral pain relief to continue with at home.

 • A buster collar is also required and important that your pet wears it at all times until their 10 day check.